Transactions

 }

-We can see that there are four codes in this contract function that involve triggering other contracts or transferring tokens to external accounts, which are:
+We can see that there are four parts of code in this contract function that involve triggering other contracts or transferring tokens to external accounts, which are:

 - Line 7: